hikeventures/hikeventures.github.io/_posts/tidbits/2016-12-05-Outdoors-Tidbits-53.markdown

 <!--more-->

-DB Palmer first episode of a [Packrafting trip at the Yukon River](https://www.youtube.com/watch?v=i2vi03Y_75o)
+DB Palmer first episode of a [Packrafting trip at the Yukon River](https://www.youtube.com/watch?v=i2vi03Y_75o).

 Ben posted a vide about a packrafting trip in [Monkman Creek in Northern British Columbia](https://www.facebook.com/ben.brochu/posts/10157757017320231).

 {% include banner_ad.html %}

-Andrew Skurka posted a [long-term review] about the Suunto M-3G Global Compass(http://andrewskurka.com/2016/long-term-review-suunto-m-3g-global-compass-adjustable-ultralight/).
+Andrew Skurka posted a [long-term review](http://andrewskurka.com/2016/long-term-review-suunto-m-3g-global-compass-adjustable-ultralight/) about the Suunto M-3G Global Compass.

 Do you need battery on your bicycle?
 GPS radler has tested the [Notstrøm Akkupack](http://gpsradler.de/test-technik/notstrom-akkupack-test/?pk_campaign=feed&pk_kwd=notstrom-akkupack-test) on his bicycle (in German).